28 Jan 2021 Beer Holidays

 5 Cinco de Mayo

 Just in case you’ve been living under a rock, Cinco de Mayo is Spanish for ‘Fifth of May’ and commemorates the unlikely victory of the Mexican Army over superior French forces in the Battle of Puebla on May 5, 1862.
 Cinco de Mayo is not, as sometimes mistakenly assumed, Mexico’s Independence Day, which is celebrated on September 16.
 It’s a great day for a Mexican Lager.

 7 National Homebrew Day

-It is celebrated in the United States as a day to appreciate all active duty service men and women.
-This day is not to be confused with Veterans Day or Memorial Day.
+It’s celebrated in the United States as a day to appreciate all active duty servicemen and women.
+This day isn’t to be confused with Veterans Day or Memorial Day.

 American Craft Beer Week® is the nationwide celebration of U.S. small and independent craft brewers.
 The weeklong salute provides an opportunity for craft brewers to share their creativity and passion for the beverage they love.